jodisfields/emscrape/README.md

 ## Mac / Linux

 I have NOT personally tested this on a Mac however as it is a Unix based operating system at its core I dont expect any issues.
-So if you're on a Mac press `Command` + `Space Bar`, type in `Terminal` and then click on application.
+So if you're on a Mac press `Command` + `Space Bar`, type in `Terminal` and then open the application.
 Once you have the terminal open, copy and paste the following commands to get up and running.

 > Note: You may need to close and reopen your terminal after installing miniconda.<br>Note: When the installer asks if you wish to initialize Miniconda3 **select yes**.